luifavr/spotify-ETL/README.md

 # spotify-ETL
-Data pipeline using the Spotify API for developers
+Data pipeline extracting data from the Spotify API for developers